 Substantial compliance - when the essential (substantial) requirements of the statutes are met even though the formal requirements were not.
-When creating a TID, if certain requirements are not met, the municipality may submit a written request to DOR asking to find substantial compliance.
-This means that despite certain errors, irregularities or informalities of the TIF law, a TID may be created because substantial justice was not affected.
-This process allows DOR more flexibility in reviewing and approving TIDs.
+When creating or amending a TID, if the municipality does not meet certain requirements, the municipality may submit a written request asking DOR to find substantial compliance.
+This means that despite certain errors, a TID may be created because the error did not affect the fairness of the process or the public's ability to participate in the process.
+This process allows DOR more flexibility when approving TIDs.